Teacher video: The Western Wall

 This video is part of Kapow Primary’s Religion and worldviews scheme – history.
 It helps teachers understand the emotional and spiritual importance of sacred places within Judaism, as well as the broader impact of historical events on religious identity.
 It prepares teachers to confidently explore symbolism, memory and reverence with pupils, and highlights how places like the Western Wall continue to connect people to faith, history and each other.

-Religion and worldviews, Upper key stage 2, Year 6, Why is it better to be there in person?
+Religion and worldviews, key stage 2, Year 6, Why is it better to be there in person?
 Lesson 2: Why might a Jewish person want to visit Jerusalem?